dictation-toolbox/natlink/readme.md

 *NOTE: Currently, a version tested for v13 and 14/15 is provided.*
 (A different version of `natlink.pyd` is compiled for each supported version of Python)

+## Python Code
+Very little Python is used in natlink (this package).
+See the note on  [NatlinkCore](#NatlinkCore).

+However, there is some python to provide a veneer over the functions exported in the natlink .pyd files and export them to as the "natlink" python package.
+Presently the entire python for natlink is in NatlinkSource/__init__.py

 #### Compilation
 To compile, run the `CMakeLists.txt` file from Visual Studio 2019 after selecting the desired Python.
 Or, use Visual Studio Code CMake extension.
 First configure for a compiler version, known as a kit.
 It must be specified (by suffix) to force crosscompilation from amd64 to x86, that is from 64-bit to 32-bit.
 This is a CMAKE configuration setting.